Performances of the award-winning drama are scheduled for June 8-July 29 in the Kreeger Theatre.

 "Last year when we did the revival on Broadway it was thrilling to see critics rediscover what a great American play The Normal Heart is, and to see audiences, young and old, respond with such emotion and ferocity to the story,” said director Wolfe in a statement.
 “I'm so excited to be a part of bringing Larry's astonishing, funny, moving play to D.C. and to The Arena."

+“I consider Washington my hometown and it's been exceedingly upsetting to me that it’s taken so long for The Normal Heart to be professionally produced there and doubly exciting that Arena is doing it at last,” added playwright Kramer.
+“This is the most important city for this play.
+I hope Washington will respond to it as it finally joins with the many productions it's had all over the world."
 The Normal Heart reunites Broadway design team members set designer David Rockwell, costume designer Martin Pakledinaz, lighting designer David Weiner, sound designer/original music composer David Van Tieghem and projections designer by Batwin & Robin.
 Joining the creative team are restaging director Leah C. Gardiner, stage manager Amber Dickerson and assistant stage manager Kurt Hall.

 The story of a city in denial, The Normal Heart, press note state, "unfolds like a real-life political thriller—as a tight-knit group of friends refuses to let doctors, politicians and the press bury the truth of an unspoken epidemic behind a wall of silence.
 A quarter-century after it was written, this outrageous, unflinching and totally unforgettable look at the politics of New York during the AIDS crisis remains one of the theater's most powerful evenings ever."

 The Normal Heart played a limited, sold-out engagement on Broadway last season at the John Golden Theatre.

 Future engagements of this production will be announced at a later date.